top of page

 That Gig Might Be a Trap: Protecting Your Voice from AI Harvesting Scams

 It sounds like science fiction, but it's happening right now.
-Artificial intelligence technology can create synthetic voices – sometimes startlingly realistic ones – from audio data.
+Artificial Intelligence technology can create synthetic voices – sometimes startlingly realistic ones – from audio data.
 While this tech has legitimate uses, bad actors are exploiting it.
 They're tricking voice actors into recording lengthy scripts under false pretenses, harvesting that audio to train AI models that replicate their voices without consent, control, or compensation.

 Imagine finding your voice used in ads, audiobooks, or worse – scams and deepfakes – without your permission and without earning a cent.
 It's a violation of your identity and your livelihood.